eras/TeslaBot/README.md

 You need to create a new app for this in the Slack workspace.

+The bot uses websockets, so no need to configure any inbound hooks, just any random box will do.

 TODO: make these instructions a bit more complete

 Invite the bot to the room in the configuration.